lazyxeon/Genesis-Code-Protocol/README.md

 1. Clone the repo.
 2. Load `GCP Current Version(45.6D).md` into your AI assistant.
-3. Start with: "Run GRCP v45.6D".
+3. Start with: "Run GCP v45.6D".
 4. Reply `Y` to progress recursively.

 Variants like v43.7 (REA Edition) are also available for specific use cases.

 ## Example Prompts

-- "Run GRCP v45.6D and invent an AI-native programming language surpassing Python in efficiency."
+- "Run GCP v45.6D and invent an AI-native programming language surpassing Python in efficiency."
-- "Apply GRCP to develop a self-healing quantum-classical hybrid system."
+- "Apply GCP to develop a self-healing quantum-classical hybrid system."
-- "Use GRCP for creating a multimodal fusion agent with ethical boundaries."
+- "Use GCP for creating a multimodal fusion agent with ethical boundaries."

 These trigger phases including ToT discovery, synthesis, validation, and ontological audits.

 ## How It Works

-GRCP follows a structured, recursive pipeline:
+GCP follows a structured, recursive pipeline:

 1. **Initialization**: Define goal and assess intentionality.
 2. **Discovery (ToT)**: Generate reasoning paths with topological gating.